First Line Naturopathic Cancer Therapies

 The cells that make up our body have more than one way to produce energy.

 Generally, they prefer to involve oxygen in their energy production.
-When the amount oxygen our cells actually recieve is reduced (perhaps due to a strenuous workout) our cells are able to switch the mechanism they use to produce the energy they require to function.
+When the amount oxygen our cells actually receive is reduced (perhaps due to a strenuous workout) our cells are able to switch the mechanism they use to produce the energy they require to function.

-Instead of the normal, more efficient way (utlilizing oxygen), they switch to an inefficient method of “fermenting” glucose into lactate.
+Instead of the normal, more efficient way (utilizing oxygen), they switch to an inefficient method of “fermenting” glucose into lactate.
 It's this lactate (or lactic acid) produced as a byproduct that causes you to “feel the burn” and eventually slow down as you exercise.

-The body isn't designed to function in this aerobic way indefinitely, and sooner or later, the signals you recieve as fatigue and 'the burn' cause you to stop the exercise, rest, and return to relying on oxygen to produce energy.
+The body isn't designed to function in this aerobic way indefinitely, and sooner or later, the signals you receive as fatigue and 'the burn' cause you to stop the exercise, rest, and return to relying on oxygen to produce energy.

 Dr. Warburg had discovered that the process of fermenting lactate is not only present in almost all cancer cells but it is their preferred method of producing energy, even in the presence of oxygen.

 Lactate, as a byproduct of cancer cell energy production further activates oncogenes (cancer causing and related genes) and causes DNA mutation (the basis of the development of cancer).
-As lactate is transported out of the cancer cells, it festers in the local area just around the cancer cells/tumor, and creates an acidic microenvironment which can enhance and promote a cancer’s growth rate.
+As lactate is transported out of the cancer cells, it festers in the local area just around the cancer cells/tumor and creates an acidic microenvironment which can enhance and promote cancer’s growth rate.

-The process of fermenting glucose into lactate is highly inefficient and to be able to do this cancer cells require large amounts of glucose.
+The process of fermenting glucose into lactate is highly inefficient and to be able to do this, cancer cells require large amounts of glucose.
 This is why you may have heard that “cancer cells feed on sugar”.
-While it has been found that cancer cells can be fueled by multiple substrates, it’s believed that if we can limit a cancer cells preferred fuel source and interfere with how they produce energy, we can slow their growth.
+While it has been found that cancer cells can be fueled by multiple substrates, it’s believed that if we can limit cancer cells preferred fuel source and interfere with how they produce energy, we can slow their growth.

 By interfering with how cancer cells produce energy we can inhibit their growth and make them vulnerable.
 Therapies such as alpha lipoic acid, the ketogenic diet, hyperbaric oxygen, and certain off-label pharmaceuticals as well as natural agents (supplements) can interfere with how cancer cells produce energy.
 This makes the cancer cells more susceptible to cell death by both the immune system and conventional therapies such as radiation and chemotherapy.